secondRZ/swe-interview/topics/networking.md

 * _User Datagram Protocol_
 * Built on-top of IP, very thin layer over it.
 * Unreliable protocol, usually around 1-5% packet loss.
+* Faster than TCP because there is no connection involved.
 * No guarantee of ordering.
-* Minimizes transmission delay.
-* Send a packet to destination IP address and port; the packet will get passed from computer to computer and arrive at destination or get lost.
-* Receiver simply listens on specific port and gets notified when a packet arrives, with the sender address:port, and packet size.
+* Receiver simply listens on specific port and gets notified when a packet arrives.
-* One guarantee over IP – a packet will either arrive as a whole \(all of it\) at destination or not at all \(no partial delivery\).
 * You need to manually break your data up into packets and send them.
 * You need to make sure you don't send data too fast for your Internet connection to handle.
 * Good for when you want data to get as quickly as possible from client to server without having to wait for lost data to be resent, usually real-time data.